Share On

 Companionship for herd animals such as cows is very important to their health.
 While quarantine must be given priority for new residents, it’s important to also consider their mental well-being during this time.
 An enrichment plan can go a long way in reducing stress, boredom, and loneliness for a quarantined individual, and we’ve got multiple resources that can give you ideas for how to do this.
 We suggest starting with our resources on social enrichment and cow-safe enrichment.

-When welcoming a new resident to your sanctuary, it is imperative that you assess their overall health to ensure you are addressing any issues as soon as possible.
-This is accomplished through initial observations, an intake evaluation, diagnostic testing, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new cow shows any signs of concerns.
+When welcoming a new resident to your sanctuary, you must assess their overall health to ensure you are addressing any issues as soon as possible.
+This is accomplished through initial observations, an intake evaluation, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new resident shows any signs of concern or is part of a pending cruelty case.
+Diagnostic testing also plays an important role in evaluating the new arrival’s health and will be discussed later on.

 Initial Observations

 Whenever you welcome a new resident to your sanctuary, it is crucial that you spend some time observing the individual upon arrival to determine any immediate needs they may have.
 If you or your staff picked up the individual and transported them back to the sanctuary, this observation process will actually begin before the new resident sets foot on sanctuary grounds.
 Through thoughtful observation, you may be able to identify signs of concern that warrant immediate veterinary care or further assessment on your part.
-This part of the intake process will also help determine if an intake evaluation must happen immediately or can wait for the new resident to settle in a little bit.
-In instances where you are taking in multiple new residents, this process will also help you prioritize individuals who appear to require more urgent assessment.
+This part of the intake process will also help determine if an intake evaluation (described below) should happen immediately or if you can wait for the new resident to settle in a little bit.
+In instances where you are taking in multiple new residents, your initial observations can help inform the order in which you perform intake evaluations, prioritizing individuals who appear to require more immediate assessment.

 If you are taking in cows who look very similar, you must have a system of identifying and documenting individuals while you are getting to know who is who.
 For more docile individuals, some sanctuaries use properly fitting collars with name tags, which can be helpful for staff or volunteers who are working on learning everyone’s name and can also be a good way to make sure information is being recorded for the correct individual.
 Collars do come with potential risk if residents get them caught on something, so if you can find a breakaway style, that would be your safest bet.
-Regardless of the style, collars may not be a good option for a more skittish or confrontational cow, as it may be difficult to safely put on and regularly check the collar.
-Be careful using collars on cows who are still growing.
+Regardless of the style, collars may not be a good option for a more skittish or confrontational cow, as it may be difficult to safely put on and regularly check the collar, and if they get it caught on something, it may be difficult to assist them.
+Additionally, be careful when using collars on cows who are still growing.
 They will need to be checked often and refitted as needed.
-Every individual will have their own unique characteristics, so if collars are not an option or are not something you want to use, you could take lots of pictures and write out thorough descriptions for staff and volunteers to refer to while learning everyone’s names.
+Every individual will have their own unique physical characteristics, so if collars are not an option or are not something you want to use, you could take lots of pictures and write out thorough descriptions for staff and volunteers to refer to while learning everyone’s names.
+Alternatively, animal-safe temporary paints and markers can be used to assist with identification until personnel are familiar with who’s who.

 What About Ear Tags?